TrickyShadow/ShadowDiscordBot/README.md

-# ShadowDiscordBot
+# For r/fcord
-Music bot for discord
+Thanks for making me aware of you :) Go find something better to do :)